 With the fully adjustable option, I expected this pillow to sleep comfortably in virtually every position.
 This was not necessarily the case.
 As a stomach sleeper, the pillow did not really meet my needs.
 It was too firm.
 I was not able to sink into the pillow which created an uncomfortable angle along my spine.

-On the other hand, my wife, Samantha, and cousin, Chris, found the pillow to be slightly more comforting.
-Samantha is primarily a back sleeper and found that the pillow cradled her head / neck nicely, allowing for consistent spinal alignment during her sleep.
-Chris, a side sleeper, had virtually the same results.
+On the other hand my cousin and wife found the pillow to be slightly more comforting.
+My wife is primarily a back sleeper and found that the pillow cradled her head / neck nicely, allowing for consistent spinal alignment during her sleep.
+My cousin a side sleeper, had virtually the same results.
 Although, he did have to remove more of the buckwheat fill in order to receive the proper level of support.
 All in all, this pillow is definitely suited for back sleepers and could work for some side sleepers as well.

 Cooling was one of the better qualities associated with the Buckwheat pillow.
 The buckwheat fill and organic cotton cover combine for a high level of airflow in and out of the pillow.
 During the sleep tests the buckwheat pillow remained cool and the material does not retain heat.

 Finally, the main issue I found with this pillow was the noise.
 Any movement of the pillow and the buckwheat fill creates an extremely noticeable level of noise.
 For those lighter sleepers, this can become somewhat of an annoyance very quickly.
 While my wife slept on this pillow, I was able to hear any movement she made on this pillow.
 Unfortunately, this created a less peaceful sleeping environment for the both of us.
 If you’re a heavier sleeper and / or you sleep alone the noise may not be a factor.

 - Smell – there was no smell associated with this pillow

 - Weight – ranges from 4-8 pounds depending on the size.
 An additional small bag of buckwheat comes separately with the pillow as well.